wandb/openui/README.md

 ![Demo](./assets/demo.gif)

 Fusion Studio let's you describe UI using your imagination, then see it rendered live.
-You can ask for changes and convert HTML to React, Svelte, Web Components, etc.  It's like [v0](https://v0.dev) but open source and not as polished :stuck_out_tongue_closed_eyes:.
+You can ask for changes and convert HTML to React, Svelte, Web Components, etc.  It's similar to [v0](https://v0.dev) :stuck_out_tongue_closed_eyes:.